CARTAvis/manual_source/source/about_gui.rst

 Relocating a tab as a new panel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 A tab can be relocated by dragging its title to a desired new panel.
-The target location is visualized with a semi-transparent box, like the following example.
+The target location is visualized with a semi-transparent box, as shown in the example below.

 .. raw:: html